Zakkku/Zakkku/README.md

 - 👋 Hi, I’m @Zakkku
 - 👀 I live in Japan
 - 🌱 I’m currently learning everything JavaScript
-- 💞️ I’m looking to collaborate on a Million Dollar App
+- 💞️ I’m looking to collaborate on a Million Dollar App idea
 - 📫 How to reach me ... on my Portfolio Website: https://www.zach-japan.com/

 <!---